nayandas69/discord-role-guardian/DEPLOYMENT.md

 3. Add these environment variables:
    - `DISCORD_TOKEN`: Your Discord bot token
    - `CLIENT_ID`: Your Discord bot client ID
+   - `DATA_PATH`: `/app/data` (for Railway Volume)
    - `PORT`: Leave empty (Railway auto-assigns)

 4. Click "Deploy" to restart with new variables

+### **IMPORTANT: Setup Railway Volume for Persistent Storage**

+This is the most critical step to ensure your bot configurations survive restarts!

+1. **In Railway dashboard**, click on your bot service
+2. **Go to "Volumes" section** (in the left sidebar)
+3. **Click "New Volume"**
+4. **Configure the volume:**
+   - **Mount Path**: `/app/data`
+   - **Name**: `bot-persistent-storage` (or any name you prefer)
+5. **Click "Add"**
+6. **Redeploy your service** (Railway will do this automatically)

+**What this does:**
+- Creates permanent storage that survives container restarts
+- Your `data/config.json` file persists forever
+- No need to reconfigure bot after Railway updates
+- Configurations survive deployments, crashes, and restarts

+**Verify it's working:**
+1. Configure your bot using slash commands in Discord
+2. Check Railway logs - you should see "Saved configurations to Railway Volume!"
+3. Restart your Railway service manually
+4. Check logs again - you should see "Loaded configurations from: /app/data/config.json"
+5. Your bot should still have all configurations without reconfiguring

 ### Get Your Railway URL: